Amtliche Vorführung

 §6c.
 Gender-Neutral Referents

-For entities without natural gender (objects, abstract concepts, collectives):
+For entities without natural gender (objects, abstract concepts, institutions):

 Examples: